yaohuang2005/multGet/README.md

 Received url file byte 5689

-You can verify the file content with: curl -O http://www.tehhayley.com/blog/2012/partial-http-downloads-with-curl/
+You can verify the file content with the content by: curl -O http://www.tehhayley.com/blog/2012/partial-http-downloads-with-curl/

 ```